Thursday, December 23, 2010

 - You are one of the few people who can talk about whips, spurs, and

-leather and not think anything kinky
+leather and not think anything kinky.

 - You've embarassed yourself by mentioning spurs, crops, leather, stud services, etc. in public without realizing how it sounded.